 LED Extraction Tool

 The LED Extraction Tool provides easy access to the raw data products produced through the Local Employment Dynamics (LED) Partnership.
 The Beta release of this tool makes the entire Quarterly Workforce Indicators (QWI) dataset available through a simple query-building interface.

 The LED Extraction Tool provides:

-- Access to all 32 QWIs, all available years/quarters, all firm and worker characteristics, and 50 states in regular production (including DC, but not MA).
-New quarters of data will be made available on a rolling state-by-state basis.
+- Access to all 32 QWIs, all available years/quarters, all firm and worker characteristics, the Beta release of National QWI, and 50 states (plus the District of Columbia).

 - A streamlined interface that walks users through the process of selecting the data they need and ignoring the data they don't.
 Grab only a single tabulation, all the data for a particular cluster of industries or geographies, or a state's full longitudinal set of data using the intuitive query-building interface.